Gatsbywax/wax-blockchain/tokenomics/proposals/subjective-cpu-net+actions-post-block-cpu.md

+# WAX Blockchain Fee Involving Net, Actions and Objective Block CPU EMA

+One primary concern is to find a fee calculation utilizing objective measures.
+The design proposed is not meant to be complete in every detail that would need adjustment, but gives the important mechanics of the approach.

+## Proposed Solution

+Allow producer nodes to set their CPU time for a block when they produce it.
+This method provides an objective value for the block CPU across the entire network.

-The given formula establishes a fee calculation mechanism that relies on several components: network bandwidth (net), the number of actions in a transaction, and an underlying exponential moving average (EMA) of block CPU usage.
+The transaction fee can be based on both the network bandwidth (Net) consumed and the number of actions in a transaction.
+The modified formula for fee calculation is presented as:

-Fee Formula:
-\text{fee} = \text{fee_scaler} \times \left( \frac{1}{{\text{max_block_cpu} - \text{ema_block_cpu}}} - \frac{1}{{\text{max_block_cpu} - \text{free_block_cpu_threshold}}} \right) \times \left( \text{net_weight} \times \text{tx_net_consumption} + \text{actions_weight} \times \text{num_actions_in_tx} + \text{base_weight} \right)
+\[ \text{fee} = \text{fee_scaler} \times \left( \frac{1} {\text{max_block_cpu} - \text{ema_block_cpu}} - \frac{1} {\text{max_block_cpu} - \text{free_block_cpu_threshold}} \right) \times \left( \text{net_weight} \times \text{tx_net_consumption} + \text{actions_weight} \times \text{num_actions_in_tx} + \text{base_weight} \right) \]

-fee_scaler: A coefficient that adjusts the resultant fee.
-This can be tweaked based on experimental data to obtain desired fee levels.

-max_block_cpu: Represents the upper CPU limit that can be consumed within a single block.
-This is set via configurations.
+Where:
+- **fee_scaler**: A constant tweaked experimentally to produce reasonable fee values once the threshold in the exponential block moving average is surpassed.

+- **max_block_cpu**: The preset maximum CPU allowed for a block.

-ema_block_cpu: Exponential moving average of the current block's CPU usage.
-Updated for each block based on the posted CPU usage by the producing node.
+- **ema_block_cpu**: The exponential moving average of the current block's CPU usage, updated for every block based on the CPU usage posted by the producing node.

-free_block_cpu_threshold: The CPU usage threshold at which fees start to be charged.
-Typically set to 0 but is configurable.
+- **free_block_cpu_threshold**: The value at which fees begin to be charged, typically set to 0 but configurable through contract updates.

-net_weight: A constant applied per unit of network bandwidth consumed by a transaction.
+- **net_weight**: A constant applied for each unit of network bandwidth used.

-tx_net_consumption: Represents the actual network bandwidth consumed by a transaction.
+- **tx_net_consumption**: The network bandwidth amount used by the transaction.

-actions_weight: A constant applied per action present in a transaction.
+- **actions_weight**: A constant applied for each action within the transaction.

-num_actions_in_tx: The total number of actions in a given transaction.
+- **num_actions_in_tx**: The total number of actions in the transaction.

-base_weight: A fixed constant that provides a foundational cost, ensuring that actions and net weights aren't undervalued.
+- **base_weight**: A fixed constant providing a baseline to both action and net weights.

-Analysis:
-Objective Measurement: The proposal to have producer nodes set their CPU time for a block when they produce it aims to standardize the measure of block CPU usage across the network, making it less subjective.

-Complexity vs Fairness: While the formula is relatively complex, it attempts to encompass multiple facets of transaction processing – the CPU usage, the network bandwidth, and the number of actions.
-This ensures a more holistic fee calculation.
+**Note** This Fee equation has similar characteristics to this as block CPU usage increases [graph](https://raw.githack.com/worldwide-asset-exchange/wax-blockchain/tokenomics-graphs/graphs/fee-profile.html)

+## Analysis

+### Strengths:

+1. **Objectivity**: By having producers set their CPU time for a block, the system creates a consistent block CPU value, eliminating disparities.
+Net and transaction actions is also an objective measure.
+The combination yields an fully objective fee calculation.
-Elasticity Based on Network Load: The formula's EMA component, \left( \frac{1}{{\text{max_block_cpu} - \text{ema_block_cpu}}} - \frac{1}{{\text{max_block_cpu} - \text{free_block_cpu_threshold}}} \right), provides elasticity.
+2. **Elasticity Based on Network Load**: The formula's EMA component, provides elasticity.
 When the network is less utilized (lower ema_block_cpu), the fees will be lower, and as the network gets busier, the fees will increase.
-This dynamic pricing can help balance the network load.
+This dynamic pricing will help balance the network load and prevent DoS attacks.

-Encouraging Efficient Transactions: By factoring in the number of actions in a transaction, the formula encourages users to create efficient transactions.
-More actions will lead to higher fees.

-Base Fee Component: The base_weight ensures that there's a minimum fee, preventing malicious actors from spamming the network with negligible-cost transactions.

-Potential for Variability: Since ema_block_cpu is dynamic and changes with every block, the fee will exhibit variability.
-This might be challenging for users who desire predictable fees.

-Threshold for Free Transactions: The free_block_cpu_threshold serves as a benchmark below which transactions might not incur fees.
-This can act as an incentive for users to transact during off-peak times.
+3. **Fairness**: Incorporating the number of actions ensures that complex transactions, which naturally consume more resources, are charged accordingly.

-Tunability: Constants like fee_scaler, net_weight, actions_weight, and base_weight allow for fine-tuning of the formula based on real-world usage and network conditions.
+5. **Tunability**: Constants like fee_scaler, net_weight, actions_weight, and base_weight allow for fine-tuning of the formula based on real-world usage and network conditions.

-In conclusion, the proposed approach is a well-thought-out strategy to balance network resources, encourage efficient usage, and maintain fair fee distribution.
-However, its effectiveness will require regular monitoring and potential adjustments based on the evolving network conditions and user behaviors.
+### Concerns:

+1. **Complexity**: Multiple variables and constants mean the network must fine-tune these regularly for optimal performance.
+2. **Potential for Gaming**: Nodes might manipulate CPU times to influence fees.
+However, producers that do would likely be voted out.
+3. **User Experience**: Sudden spikes in fees due to high network usage might deter users from transacting during peak times.
+4. **Awkard Contract Development** In order to reduce the number of actions in their contract, developers might start using sub optimal programming patterns to allow for less in-line actions resulting from their contract logic
+5. **High CPU Actions Do Not get Penalized** Since actions are scored the same regardless of their CPU consumption, some traasnactioons will take up more than their fair share of CPU time and incur the same fee as a transaction with low cpu usage and the same number of actions.

+Overall, the proposed mechanism addresses the CPU subjectivity concern while ensuring fees reflect an approximation of resources consumed.
+Proper implementation and regular fine-tuning would be vital for its success.